matter-labs/zksync-docs/content/10.quick-start/_upgrading/_beacon/_hardhat_beacon_contract_upgradability.md

 ### Upgrading to `CrowdfundingCampaignV2`

-This section describes the initiating the upgrade to `CrowdfundingCampaignV2.sol` contract.
+This section describes the upgrade process to `CrowdfundingCampaignV2.sol` contract.
 Let's start by reviewing the [`upgradeBeaconCrowdfundingCampaign.ts`](https://github.com/dutterbutter/zksync-quickstart-guide/blob/db/contract-upgrade/deploy/upgrade-scripts/upgradeBeaconCrowdfundingCampaign.ts) script in the `deploy/upgrade-scripts` directory:

+Make sure to replace `YOUR_BEACON_ADDRESS_HERE` with the address of your deployed beacon and `YOUR_PROXY_ADDRESS_HERE` with the actual address of your deployed Beacon Proxy from the previous deployment step.

 ```typescript
 import { getWallet } from "../utils";